JorySchossau/SWCassessment/post-assessment-instructor.md

-#### What infrastructure was used for this bootcamp and were there any problems?
+#### What technology was used for this bootcamp and were there any problems?
 ##### (presented as a matrix)
 * Anaconda, on participant's machine
 * Canopy, on participant's machine
 * Python (other), on participant's machine
 * Git Bash, on participant's machine
+* Git GUI, on participant's machine
 * Cygwin, on participant's machine
 * VM, on participant's machine
 * Site-provided machine